BIDS/repro-case-studies/case-studies/benmarwick.md

 https://drive.draw.io/#G0B06w3axv7XKTZW5UdksxMlZkYVU -->

-One recent project I was involved in aimed to excavate Madjebebe rockshelter, a well-known archaeological site in northern Australia.
+One recent project I was involved in aimed to excavate Madjedbebe rockshelter, a well-known archaeological site in northern Australia.
 The purpose of the excavations was to test the findings of previous excavations in the 1990s that uncovered controversial early evidence for human occupation of Australia.
 The project was initiated with consultation with stakeholders, including Aboriginal traditional owners of the archaeological site, and a grant application written in Microsoft Word and circulated among the team by email.

 The archaeological excavation was conducted with standard modern techniques.
 These include a combination of direct digital capture of artefact and feature provenance with a total station, digital photography and GIS, and hand-written paper notes using structured site recording forms.
 These data from these forms was later entered into an Excel spreadsheet.